 In our next blog post, we will offer several strategies that work well when dealing with this type of addict.
 Be sure to visit back with us, soon.

-Contact us to learn more about affordable, reliable alcohol rehab in Charlotte NC.
+Contact us to learn more about affordable, reliable alcohol detox and rehab in Charlotte NC.
 We are here to help you with your situation.
-At Legacy Freedom, we work with the addict to help them overcome addiction in a personalized way that works for all who are committed to it.
+At Freedom Detox, we work with the addict to help them overcome addiction in a personalized way that works for all who are committed to it.